 Let me highlight one case in which a young girl was referred to PRC by a family member after attending a sleepover.
 Another girl from the party had told her parents she had been assaulted there.
 To the shock of her parents, she actually had been horribly assaulted, not by anyone who lived in the home, but by a guest who happened to be passing through town & had stayed the night in the house where the party was taking place.

-Having laid the narrative groundwork from the above example, I suggest parents do careful research & consider five risk factors that come with sleepovers.
+Having laid the narrative groundwork from the above example, I suggest parents do careful research & consider six risk factors that come with sleepovers.
 This is a guide to get your brain ticking in the right direction.

 - Kids are most often abused in familiar places, not in strange places.
 This makes the home of a friend or acquaintance a relatively common or likely place for a child to possibly be abused.